mosabami/enterprise-scale-aks-levelup/steps/deployment/Deploy-workload.md

-14. Deploy the redis service
+15. Deploy the redis service

     ```
     kubectl apply -f redis-service.yaml
     ```

-### Deploy http ingress and server
+### Deploy http Ingress and Backend Server

 We will begin by deploying the ingress without TLS.
 To do this we need to temporarily allow access to application gateway via port 80.
-This option is disabled during our infrastructure deployment because that is more secure.
+This option is disabled during our infrastructure deployment because doing so is more secure.
 For now, we want to test the application without having to deploy TLS so we will open it up at the NSG.
 You can find instructions on how to do that [here](https://github.com/Azure/Enterprise-Scale-for-AKS/blob/main/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/08-workload.md#allow-access-to-the-application-gateway-via-port-80-will-be-updated-to-https-soon)

 Now that the NSG has been opened up, we begin by deploying the ingress.
 We are using AGIC.
 The developer used nginx.
 We need to update the ingress service to use AGIC.
 AGIC does not allow the use or regex and does not allow us to rewrite target.
 The original server deployment used NGINX which has these features.
 So when it receives requests with "/api" in the url, it removes the "/api" (rewrite target) form the url and sends the request to the server.
 Since AGIC doesnt have that feature, we had to change the server code to now expect "/api" in the url to make up for the limitations of AGIC.
-We decided to use AGIC in this deployment because it has lots of useful features for AKS deployments like the fact that we dont need an additional loadbalancer in front of the ingress controller.
+We decided to use AGIC in this deployment because it has lots of useful features for AKS deployments like the fact that we don't need an additional loadbalancer in front of the ingress controller.
 NGINX would have deployed one.

 1. Create a new http ingress file